 Buy this Book

-Following an introduction to the North Carolina pottery traditions and general instructions for cooking in clay, Anderson sets off on three tours, pinpointed on maps, that wind through the state’s prime pottery regions—the Greater Triangle, Seagrove, and the Catawba Valley/Mountains.
+Following an introduction to the North Carolina pottery traditions and general instructions for cooking in clay, Anderson sets off on three tours, pinpointed on maps, that wind through the state’s prime pottery regions—the Greater Triangle, Seagrove-Asheboro, and the Catawba Valley/Mountains.
 She profiles the featured potters, sharing their captivating backstories and favorite, fully tested recipes.
 How about trying Ben Owen’s persimmon pudding, Mark Hewitt’s South African beef bobotie, or Siglinda Scarpa's Italian fruit tart, to name just a few of the dishes that span the South and the globe.
-Beautiful photographs of twenty-four recipes in their clay vessels will urge you to dig in.
+Beautiful photographs of recipes in their clay vessels will urge you to dig in.

 About the Author

 Jean Anderson, winner of six best-cookbook awards and a member of the James Beard Cookbook Hall of Fame, is the author of more than a dozen cookbooks, most recently Crisps, Cobblers, Custards & Creams.
 After many years working in the New York City publishing world, she came home to North Carolina, bought an old house, and filled it with cookbooks and pottery.

 For more information about Jean Anderson, visit the Author Page.

 "A terrific introduction to Southern pottery traditions and insights into the nuances of cooking in pottery."--Flavors